sebastien/cuisine/README.md

 ```

-Cuisine is a task automation tool written in Python that provides a platform neutral abstraction over your operating system.
+Cuisine is a task automation tool written in Python that provides a platform
-It is designed as a simple flat API to r
+neutral abstraction over your operating system.
+It is designed as a simple
+flat API to interact with one or more servers, making it easy to do remote
+scripting piloted by Python.

 # FAQ